SIGN UP FOR OUR NEWSLETTER

-This year’s Tour d’Afrique medic, Helen Gertig, has a few top tips to help you avoid the medic on your next TDA tour.
+After four months treating illness and injury on the Tour d’Afrique, medic Helen Gertig has a few tips to help you avoid medical setbacks on your next cycling expedition.

 Four brilliant months of traversing Africa with an excellent bunch of cyclists and crew are almost at an end.
 As we have made our way through this beautiful continent, I’ve had time to pick up on several common issues concerning preparation and kit.
 Below is a brief summary of some of my recommendations to ensure you don’t have to meet me too often on your next tour!